VishistB/LLM-Chatbot/Readme.md

 # LLM Chatbot

-In progress LLM chatbot.
+A work in progress LLM chatbot made using the Mistral-7B-Instruct-v0.3 model for inference.

-# Present UI progress
+# ChatBot UI
 ![alt text](image.png)